karolswdev/traceforge/CONTRIBUTING.md

-# Contributing to create-orch-kit
+# Contributing to Traceforge

 Thanks for your interest in contributing!
-This project aims to provide a robust, npx-ready scaffolder for multi-level orchestration.
+Traceforge provides a robust, npx-ready scaffolder for multi-level orchestration and requirements/phase generation.

 ## Getting Started